Adaptive Programs

 Access Pass - eligibility requirements

-A referral letter from an established agency, association or group home whose mandate is to support persons with a permanent disability.
-The referral letter must state the person’s name, phone number, mailing address, date of birth and disability status.
-Referral letters from physicians and other medical professionals won’t be accepted.
+A referral letter from an established agency, association, or group home whose mandate is to support persons with a permanent disability.
+The referral letter must include the following details:

 What are adapative programs?

-There are many seasonal adaptive programs to explore in Kelowna's Activity & Program Guide designed for people with disabilities including adaptive biking, wheelchair basketball and sledge hockey.
-Look for the latest guide online on the recreation programs & registration page.
+Kelowna's Activity & Program Guide offers a wide range of seasonal adaptive programs for people with disabilities, including adaptive biking, wheelchair rugby, and para hockey.
+Be sure to check out the latest offerings on our recreation programs & registration page.

-The Access Pass offered at Parkinson Recreation Centre is a discount pass limited ONLY for people with physical or cognitive permanent disabilities.
+The Access Pass at Parkinson Recreation Centre provides a discount pass exclusively for individuals with physical or cognitive permanent disabilities.

 Seasonal programs for persons with Disabilities